npkumar-sinch/SSOApplication/tabs/README.md

 Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
 Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
 This enables you to add single sign-on (SSO) features easily to your Teams application.

 Please follow this [document](https://aka.ms/teamsfx-add-sso) to add single sign on for your project.

+## Please Add the Authentication in the Application

+Add the Authentication inside the Application for further Process.